PlebLab/Top-Builder/.github/ISSUE_TEMPLATE/top_builder_template.md

 assignees: ''
 ---

-# 🏗️ Top Builder 2024 Application Form to track progress through Round 1 - 3
+# 🏗️ Top Builder 2024 Application Form to track progress through Round 1 - 3 / Currently in Round 1

 ## 📝 Instructions
 1. Only complete this form if you have been chosen for Top Builder, by PlebLab.